A few years ago when I bought my first RV bike rack, I went into it a bit recklessly.

 Ladder Mount Racks

 These are inexpensive options for mounting a couple of lighter bikes.
-Since they too sit rather high above the ground, accessing the bikes may be a challenge for shorter individuals and seniors.
+Since they too sit rather high above the ground, accessing the bikes on a ladder rack may be a challenge for shorter individuals and seniors.
 Of course, your RV should have a ladder that is capable of handling all that extra weight as well!

 Bumper Mount Racks

 These racks often involve quite a bit of prepping on your motorhome.
 You will probably need to install a bolt-on receiver (or a bumper receiver) to your rear bumper to be able to use one of these.
 And if you bumper cannot handle heavy loads, you might have to reinforce them with extra welding.
 Some bumper racks can handle up to four bikes.

 These are by far the most popular option.
 They sit parallel to the travel trailer, and there is less chance of any damage or scratches to the trailer body.
 These racks can carry up to 5 bikes.
 It is comparatively easier to access the bikes on these racks.
 These are a great option as long as you have a compatible receiver on your RV.

 Do note that a lot of bike racks made for cars also use a this style of mounting.
 This does not automatically mean that any hitch receiver rack can be used on a trailer or RV.
 The suspension setup and rear axle configuration on trailers are much different from cars.
 The result is a much bumpier ride that many car-based racks cannot safely handle.

 So always check with the manufacturer before buying a rack that is not made specifically for RVs, trailers, or fifth wheel motorhome.
 Although it might fit, that does not make it suitable.